sqlite3 module differences

 • APSW stays up to date with SQLite.
 As features are added and functionality changed in SQLite, APSW tracks them.

-• APSW gives all functionality of SQLite including virtual tables, Virtual File System (VFS), BLOB I/O, backups, logging, and file control.
+• APSW gives all functionality of SQLite including full text search (FTS5), virtual tables, Virtual File System (VFS), BLOB I/O, backups, logging, file control, and tracing.

 • APSW includes apsw.bestpractice which configures SQLite for best performance, and catches common mistakes.